eWalker-TestLab/Documentation/DetectionLab_ESXi_6.7.md

    PACKER_CACHE_DIR=../../Packer/packer_cache packer build -var-file variables.json ubuntu2004_esxi.json
    ```

-   After the *Packer* build finishes, verify that you now see `Windows10`, `WindowsServer2016`, and `Ubuntu2004` in the ESXi console.
+   After *Packer* build finish, verify that you now see `Windows10`, `WindowsServer2016`, and `Ubuntu2004` in the ESXi console.

 2. In `DetectionLab/ESXi`, Create a `terraform.tfvars` file to override the default variables listed in `variables.tf`.
-The file should be like the following:
+The file should be similar to the following.

    ![terraform.tfvars](img/DetectionLab/terraform.tfvars.jpg)